readium/architecture/proposals/000-content-protection.md

 ##### Copy

 * `canCopy: Boolean`
-  * Returns whether the user is currently allowed to copy the content to the pasteboard.
+  * Returns whether the user is currently allowed to copy content to the pasteboard.
   * Returns `false` if the *copy* right is all consumed.
-  * Navigators and reading apps can you use this to know if the "Copy" action should be greyed out or not.
+  * Navigators and reading apps can use this to know if the "Copy" action should be greyed out or not.
-    * *Important: This should be called every time the "Copy" action will be summoned, because the value might change.*
+    * *Important: This should be called every time the "Copy" action will be displayed, because the value might change during runtime.*
+* `canCopy(text: String) -> Bool`
+  * Returns whether the user is allowed to copy the given `text` to the pasteboard.
+  * This is more specific than the `canCopy` property, and can return `false` if the given `text` exceeds the allowed amount of characters to copy.
+  * To be used before presenting, for example, a pop-up to share a selected portion of content.
-* `copy(text: String, peek: Boolean = false) -> String?`
+* `copy(text: String) -> Bool`
   * Consumes the given text with the *copy* right.
-  * Returns:
-    * `null` if the copy is forbidden, for example the *copy* right is entirely consumed.
-    * The input string, optionally truncated to the amount of allowed characters.
-  * `peek: Boolean = false`
-    * When `true`, the *copy* right is not consumed.
-    * This should be used when you need a preview of the copied content before actually validating the copy, for example for a dismissable Sharing action.
+  * Returns whether the right consumption was successful, and the caller can copy the content to the pasteboard.

 ##### Print

 * `canPrint: Boolean`
   * Returns whether the user is currently allowed to print the content.
   * Returns `false` if the *print* right is all consumed.
-  * Navigators and reading apps can you use this to know if the "Print" action should be greyed out or not.
+  * Navigators and reading apps can use this to know if the "Print" action should be greyed out or not.
-    * *Important: This should be called every time the "Print" action will be summoned, because the value might change.*
+    * *Important: This should be called every time the "Print" action will be displayed, because the value might change during runtime.*
+* `canPrint(pageCount: Int) -> Bool`
+  * Returns whether the user is allowed to print the given amount of pages.
+  * This is more specific than the `canPrint` property, and can return `false` if the given `pageCount` exceeds the allowed amount of pages to print.
+  * To be used before attempting to launch a print job, for example.
-* `print(pageCount: Int, peek: Boolean = false) -> Int`
+* `print(pageCount: Int) -> Bool`
   * Consumes the given amount of pages with the *print* right.
-  * Returns:
-    * `0` if the print is forbidden, for example the *print* right is entirely consumed.
-    * The number of pages actually authorized to be printed.
-  * `peek: Boolean = false`
-    * When `true`, the *print* right is not consumed.
-    * This should be used when you need to know in advance the number of pages that can be printed, or for example to make an attempt at printing that may fail.
+  * Returns whether the right consumption was successful, and the caller can print the pages.

 ##### Implementations

 * `UnrestrictedUserRights`
   * The default implementation used when there are no rights restrictions.
 Basically a "passthrough" object.

-#### `ContentProtectionService` Interface (implements `PublicationService`)
+#### `ContentProtectionService` Interface (implements `Publication.Service`)

-* Publication Service Key: `content-protection`

-##### Factory

-* `typealias ContentProtectionService.Factory = (Manifest, Fetcher) -> ContentProtectionService?`
-  * Function type used to create a `ContentProtectionService`.
+Provides information about a publication's content protection and manages user rights.

 ##### Properties

 * `isLocked: Boolean`
-  * Whether the `Publication` has an unrestricted access to its resources, and can be rendered in a Navigator.
+  * Whether the `Publication` has a restricted access to its resources, and can't be rendered in a Navigator.
+* `credentials: String?`
+  * Credentials used to unlock this `Publication`.
+  * This should be provided by the Content Protection only if reading apps are allowed to store the credentials in a secure location, to reuse them in `Streamer::open()`.
+  * It can be used to avoid asking for a password every time the user opens the publication, for example.
 * `rights: UserRights`
   * Manages consumption of user rights and permissions.
 * `name: LocalizedString?`